 On the way back you can stop at Taman Narmada waterpark.
 Get a taste of Lombok’s history, see the palace of former Lombok’s king and swim in an old swimming pool.

-Alternative option to waterfalls is to spend the day exploring Mataram, museums or go on a snorkeling trip to Gili Gede.
-If you like local souvenirs, visit Sasaku supermarket.
+An alternative option to waterfalls is to spend the day exploring Mataram, museums or go on a snorkelling trip to Gili Gede.
+If you like local souvenirs, visit the Sasaku supermarket.

 Day 14: Packing and leaving